 Studies “Society” from diverse angles to seek solutions to problems and issues

-Studying about society, students seek solutions to various soci al problems exhibited in the relationships between people, peop le and organizations, and involvement in society.
-The Faculty of Socio logy offers practical learning focusing on fieldwork with the key word, "hands-on approach," an approach through which theories learned in the classroom are verified on site, and results are reflected in new theories.
+Students study society, relationships between people, the involvement of people with organizations and society, and seek solutions to various social problems.
+The Faculty of Sociology offers practical learning focusing on fieldwork with the keyword “hands-on approach,” in which theories learned in the classroom are verified on-site, and results are reflected in theory.

-Dept. of Plant Life Science, Dept. of Bioresource Science, Dept. of Food Sciences and Human Nutrition, Dept. of Agri-Food System
+Dept. of Life Sciences, Dept. of Agricultural Sciences, Dept. of Food Science and Human Nutrition, Dept. of Agri-Food Systems

-“Food" is indispensable for life and the contribution made by "agriculture” to a rich existance are studied through the systematic linking of their roles and significance in various issues involving life, resources, food and economy.
+“Food,” which is indispensable for human life, and the contributions of “agriculture” to support food and enrich human lifestyles are studied through the systematic linking of their roles and the significance of various issues involving life, agricultural production, nutrition and health, community, and economy.

 Dept. of Social Welfare, Dept. of Child Education